mgtools/BacMGEnet/README.md

 ### mge_net.py
    This pipeline generates bacteria-phage network using the CRISPR arrays created by crispr_ann.py

+## MGE database
-## MGE database: to run the second pipeline (mgenet.py), one needs to donwload the MGE (including phage and plasmid sequences) database and place it under the BacMGEnet/ folder or somewhere else.
+To run the second pipeline (mgenet.py), one needs to donwload the MGE (including phage and plasmid sequences) database and place it under the BacMGEnet/ folder or somewhere else.

 For example, after git clone the BacMGEnet to your local machine, go under the BacMGEnet folder,

 mkdir mgedb

 cd mgedb

 wget https://omics.informatics.indiana.edu/mg/packages/mgedb.tar.gz

 tar zxvf mgedb.tar.gz

 ## Sample usage: